Visit some of Mark’s other sites:

 - What’s Going on with You and I?It’s hard to see changes in language in realtime.
 Such things are usually gradual and only after a couple of generations have gone by can you really see the changes that have taken place.
 However, recently, I’ve noticed an emerging phenomenon regarding the way people use pronouns that suggested to me that I was witnessing

 - ImmortalityA 100 Word Story So many slingshot pilots die young looking for immortality.
 I’d become a celebrity—the first to slingshot past the Oort Cloud using only an assist from Jupiter.
 This was to be my masterpiece: I’d use the black hole at Cygnus X-1 to propel myself to the next star system.
 It would take

 - What Goes AroundThe Emperor was angry.
 Sitting in the anteroom to the throne room, waiting to be summoned, Marcus knew that much.
-It was not like the Emperor to summon a provincial governor unless something had gone terribly wrong.
+It was not like the Emperor to summon a provincial governor unless something had gone wrong.
 Could it be the number of executions?
-Marcus’ count was certainly high, but the Emperor wasn’t exactly a
+Marcus’ count was undoubtedly high, but the Emperor wasn’t precisely a squeamish

 - The Democracy TreeA neglected tree box on New Hampshire Avenue provided an opportunity over the Fourth of July weekend to save a tree and witness to a community for DC voting rights.